 Sends allow you to route a portion of a track’s signal to another channel, such as a reverb or delay FX channel.

-• Adjust the level of the send to control how much of the effect is applied.
+- Adjust the send level to control how much of the effect is applied.

 Using FX Channels vs. Buses